 Although most people using and working in social care are now fully vaccinated, it is still possible to catch and spread COVID-19.
 It is recognised that older people and those with physical or learning disabilities may have more co-morbidities which are risk factors for worse outcomes should they become unwell with COVID-19.
-For their safety, and the safety of their families, the staff that support them and the general public, it is essential that planning to resume the provision of day services is approached with caution.
-Plans must be underpinned by continued Public Health England guidance and any future lockdowns.
+For their safety, and the safety of their families, the staff that support them and the general public, it is essential that resuming and rebuilding day services is approached with caution.
+Plans must be underpinned by continued UK Health Security Agency (UKHSA) guidance.

 Day care offers an essential service and improves the quality of life for those that participate and for their carers.
 It is a central component of social citizenship for many.
 It is essential that participants and carers continue to receive the support they need.
-Where the number of people who can safely access day care services needs to reduce, alternative arrangements for support in the short term will need to be considered and regularly reviewed.
-New ways of working and organising services are needed to keep those who use services, their carers and families, staff and the general public at the lowest risk of infection.
+However, despite the ending of lockdown and restrictions people may continue to be anxious and worried about accessing public spaces and will need to be supported and reassured that it is safe to do so.
+At the same time, new ways of working and organising services may be needed to keep those who use services, their carers and families, staff and the general public at the lowest risk of infection.

-Clear, regular communication is essential at this time.
-Uncertainty is likely to continue as restrictions are lifted, but local or national infection rates could again rise.
-Agree a communication plan to ensure that all people using services and their families are kept informed of what will be happening in the weeks and months ahead, and when (some) services are likely to resume.
+Clear, regular communication is essential and providers should develop a communication plan to ensure that all people using services and their families are kept informed of what which services have been resumed and what is likely to happen in the weeks and months ahead.

 Any planning will need to be done within the context of the Mental Capacity Act, which affirms the right of people to make their own decisions where they are able.
 If a person has capacity to decide whether or not they wish to return to a day setting which is available to them, that decision must be respected.
 If a person chooses not to go, and that causes additional pressures for their family or carers, they cannot be forced to go.
 A negotiation will be needed.